Article Updated April 10, 2026 by Lauri Gravina

 5941 Penn Avenue

 Bearing the names of Billy Strayhorn and Gene Kelly, this non-profit performing arts space in East Liberty always has something interesting going on.
-Where else in Pittsburgh could you see both a series of experimental one-act plays and a Star Wars-themed burlesque show?
+The calendar is chock full of local and global dance, music, and theater performances, classes like drumming or West African dance, and symposiums that examines important issues.
 KST focuses on social action through theater, while also being a whole lot of fun.

 1729 Murray Avenue

-The Manor is a deeply enjoyable indie movie theater that also happens to have a great bar, saving you the trouble of having to go to a separate establishment for a cocktail on a night out.
+Going to the Manor Theater is a deeply enjoyable theater experience — and the ‘movie night’ equivalent of shopping local.
+The Squirrel Hill icon is the oldest operating movie theater in Pittsburgh, having opened in 1922.
+After changing hands, the theater is back under the ownership of the original family.
+There are four movies on the screens each day, and they also happen to have a great bar, saving you the trouble of having to go to a separate establishment for a cocktail on a night out.
 Seeing a movie there is always extra-fun because of the East End ephemera on display in the front foyer—the building is a historic landmark and was once a ballroom!

 Subscribe to TABLE Magazine‘s print edition